-My stone sculpture is fabricated by hand using a variety of points, chisels, a special flat or round head hammer, files, and various polishing grits.
+My stone sculpture is fabricated by hand using a variety of points, chisels, a special flat or round head hammer, files, rasps, and various polishing grits.
 I work mainly in a direct carving technique (no model).
 This approach allows me the freedom to “feel” the form emerge as I carve into the stone.
 My ideas are inspired by the original shape of the stone; occasionally a model such as a plaster maquette is then used to further explore the form.
 This challenge of extreme concentration and the steady rhythm of hammer and chisel, allow for many long hours of deep thought, enabling me to experience a bond with the stone.

 “Each day I was greeted by mountain views.
 It did not not take long for me to set up space and get to work amongst the rubber rabbitbrush, honey bees and butterflies that would be studio company over the weeks ahead.
 I made a work bench from wood palettes and carved away under the beautiful Salida sky.
 Nature truly inspired my work at Terraphilia.”
 My residency blog